裕群 | ஜூ கூன்

 Joo Koon station was constructed along with Pioneer station as part of the Boon Lay extension, a 3.8-kilometre fully elevated extension linking residential and industrial areas of Pioneer and Joo Koon to the existing East-West Line from Boon Lay Station.

 Joo Koon station opened on 28 February 2009.
-It is currently the western terminus of the East West Line until the opening of the Tuas West Extension.
+It is currently the western terminus of the East West Line until the opening of the Tuas West Extension on 18 June 2017.

 External Links & References